department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/family-members.md

 <div class="call-out" markdown="1">

-### Are you eligible for VR&amp;E counseling?
+### Am I eligible for VR&amp;E counseling?

-Yes, if:
+You may be able to get VR&amp;E benefits if at least 1 of these is true:

-- You are the dependent of a Veteran and you are eligible for a VA education benefit.
+- You're the dependent of a Veteran and you're eligible for a VA education benefit, **or**
-- Your spouse or parent has been listed as Missing in Action for more than 90 days, captured in the line of duty by a hostile force, or detained or interred by a foreign government or power.
+- Your spouse or parent has been listed as Missing in Action for more than 90 days, captured in the line of duty by a hostile force, or detained or interred by a foreign government or power, **or**
-- You are the child of a Vietnam War Veteran, and you have been diagnosed with spina bifida and other specified birth defects.
+- You're the child of a Vietnam War Veteran, and you've been diagnosed with spina bifida and other specified birth defects

-#### Or, if you are the spouse or child of a:
+You may also be able to get VR&amp;E benefits if you're the spouse or child of a Servicemember or Veteran who:

-- Servicemember or Veteran who died from a service-connected disability;
+- Died from a service-connected disability, **or**
-- Servicemember or Veteran with a permanent and total service-connected disability;
+- Has a permanent and total service-connected disability, **or**
-- Servicemember or Veteran who died with a permanent and total service-connected disability;
+- Died with a permanent and total service-connected disability, **or**
-- Servicemember who is referring care for a service-connected disablility that is considered totally and permanently disabling, and which will likely cause the Servicemember to be discharged from the military.
+- Is referring care for a service-connected disablility that is considered totally and permanently disabling, and which will likely cause the Servicemember to be discharged from the military

 </div>

-### Available benefits
+### What kind of VR&amp;E benefits can I get?

 - Educational and vocational counseling
 - Help exploring your abilities, aptitudes, and interests